abesto/clox-rs/NOTES.md

 * `Compiler::emit_byte` takes the line number as argument for correct error reporting (See the sidebar in 17.4.3 of the book)
 * The Pratt parser table creation is a bit of a mess due to 1. constraints on array initialization and 2. lifetimes.
 We create a new instance of the table for each `Compiler` instance, because the compiler instance has a lifetime, and its associated methods capture that lifetime, and so the function references must also capture that same lifetime.
 * There's a lot of `self.previous.as_ref().unwrap()` in `Compiler`.
 There should be a way to get rid of those `Option`s.
 I think.
+* By chapter 19, the book is making a lot of forward references to a garbage collector.
+While that sounds exciting, I think... we won't... need it?
+Because the Rust memory management structures we use (basically, `Box` / `String` + `Drop`) ensure we never leak memory?
+Except, this will probably get a ton more complicated the moment we start in on variables and classes.
+Let's see what happens.

 # TODO